mne-tools/mne-python/doc/overview/implementation.rst

 .. _implementation:

-Algorithms and Other Implementation details
+Algorithms and other implementation details
 ===========================================

 This page describes some of the technical details of MNE-Python implementation.